The Pyracantha is an evergreen, versatile and wonderful shrub to have in your garden at this time of the year.

-Planting can be done at any time of year, unless the ground is frozen or waterlogged, but autumn is best.
-Fertile, well drained soil is best, although they are tolerant of heavvier soils as long as they are not waterlogged, and in full sun or semi shade.
+Planting can be done at any time of year unless the ground is frozen or waterlogged, but autumn is best.
+Fertile, well-drained soil is best, although they are tolerant of heavier soils as long as they are not waterlogged and in full sun or semi-shade.

 If planting against a wall, leave a gap of about 18ins, and preferably tie the stem to wires attached to the wall.
 There should be about 5ft between plants or about 2ft if you are planting a hedge.
 Feed with a balanced general fertilizer each winter and lay a thick mulch of organic matter.

 When pruning, avoid last year's growth which will carry the next crop of berries.
 A hedge should be pruned three times a year starting in the spring.